paqtcom/graphite-design-system-site/src/help/contact-us.md

 ## Slack channel

-For internal Way2Web users only.
+For internal PAQT users only.
 The Graphite team maintains the following channels and will provide support as time permits.

 [#graphite-design-system](https://way2websoftware.slack.com/archives/C02BVNWCXNH)

 ## Email

-You could also send a message to [care@way2web.nl](mailto:care@way2web.nl).
+You could also send a message to [care@paqt.com](mailto:care@paqt.com).